adbar/htmldate/docs/evaluation.rst

 ==========

-Although text is ubiquitous on the Web, extracting information from web pages can prove to be difficult.
-In most cases, immediately accessible data on retrieved webpages do not carry substantial or accurate information: neither the URL nor the server response provide a reliable way to date a web document, that is find when it was written or modified.
+Although text is ubiquitous on the Web, extracting information from web pages can be a difficult task.
+Easily accessible data often lacks substance or accuracy.
+Specifically, the URL and server response do not provide a reliable way to determine when a web document was written or last modified.

-Content extraction mostly draws on Document Object Model (DOM) examination, that is on considering a given HTML document as a tree structure whose nodes represent parts of the document to be operated on.
-Less thorough and not necessarily faster alternatives use superficial search patterns such as regular expressions in order to capture desirable excerpts.
+To overcome this challenge, content extraction typically involves the Document Object Model (DOM) of an HTML document.
+This approach treats the document as a tree structure, where each node represents a part of the document that can be operated on.
+While this method is thorough, there are alternative approaches using superficial search patterns, such as regular expressions, to capture specific text parts.
+However, these alternatives may not be as effective or efficient.

 To run the evaluation, see `evaluation README <https://github.com/adbar/htmldate/blob/master/tests/README.rst>`_.